enesgules/deploy-ai-chat-api-endpoint/README.md

-# AI Chat API Endpoint for `docusaurus-theme-ai-search-upstash`
+# AI Chat API Endpoint for `@upstash/docusaurus-theme-ai-search`

-This is the AI Chat API endpoint for [docusaurus-theme-ai-search-upstash](https://github.com/upstash/docusaurus-theme-ai-search-upstash), a Docusaurus theme that provides AI-powered search and chat capabilities using Upstash Vector.
+This is the AI Chat API endpoint for [@upstash/docusaurus-theme-ai-search](https://github.com/upstash/docusaurus-theme-ai-search-upstash), a Docusaurus theme that provides AI-powered search and chat capabilities using Upstash Vector.

 ## Environment Variables